skeeey/js-practice/README.md

 ## ng-console

-A demo for AngularJS 1.5.2
+A console demo for AngularJS 1.5.2

 ### build and run
 ```